The Chicago truck accident lawyers at Malman Law will fight for maximum compensation.

 Blunt trauma from a truck crash can cause damage to the intestines, stomach, liver, pancreas, and kidneys.

 While many rib injuries are not life-threatening, they are severely painful.
 For example, you may have months of pain from broken or fractured ribs.
+All suffered injuries in a truck accident case have to be studied by a Chicago truck accident lawyer.

 Some compensation you could receive includes

-How much you can receive in a truck crash case depends on the severity of the injuries.
+The amount of compensation you can receive in a truck crash case depends on the severity of the injuries.
 Therefore, selecting a skilled and experienced litigator to represent you is important.
 In addition, the threat of an expensive lawsuit can motivate many insurance companies to offer a fair settlement.

 There are two types of damages in personal injury cases: economic and non-economic.
 Economic damages refer to your countable losses for: